shrivatsahosabettu/mainframeadventures/README.md

 This are just some examples I'm putting together meanwhile I re-learn COBOL.

 I'm by no means an expert on COBOL or mainframes, so use it with caution.
-My experience with COBOL was more than 20 years ago in OS/390 and AS/400
+My experience with COBOL was circa 1997-2006 in OS/390 and AS/400

-# COBOL V2 for MVS 3.8
+# OS/VS COBOL V1R2M4 (Prod# 5740-CB1) for MVS 3.8

 * **TEMPLATE**: Template with (almost) all DIVISION and SECTION.
 * **CONDITIO**: Example of use of conditional statements (IF/ELSE, IF NOT, SIGN, CLASS, CONDITION-NAME, AND).